molily/molily.de/_posts/2020-11-21-testing-angular.md

 - Services interact with dependencies.
 These are often other Services.
 For example, a Service might send HTTP requests via Angular’s `HttpClient`.

   In the unit test, we replace the dependency with a fake that returns canned responses.
-To fake the `HttpClient` dependency, we use Angular’s `HttpClientTestingModule`.

 ### Testing a Service with internal state